apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 with gRPC, as a development framework Flight is not intended to be exclusive to gRPC.

-In the upcoming 0.15.0 Apache Arrow release, we have developed Flight implementations in C++ (with Python bindings) and Java.
-These libraries are ready for beta users who are comfortable being on the bleeding edge while we continue to refine some low-level details in the Flight internals.
+In the 0.15.0 Apache Arrow release, we have ready-to-use Flight implementations in C++ (with Python bindings) and Java.
+These libraries are suitable for beta users who are comfortable being on the bleeding edge while we continue to refine some low-level details in the Flight internals.

 ## Motivation